THOMASELOVE/500-classes-2023/class04/README.md

 # Today's Agenda

 ## Today's class will be given exclusively via Zoom.
-Check your email for details.
+Check your email for details and the link.

 1. Any problems with Lab 2?
-(The Answer Sketch will be posted to our Shared Drive **by class time**)
+(The Answer Sketch is now available on our Shared Drive.)
 2. The [toy example](https://github.com/THOMASELOVE/500-data/tree/master/toy): Using R to do propensity score matching, subclassification, weighting and adjustment
 3. Discussion of Rosenbaum, Chapter 3